Chart Color Schemes

 Hope Valley has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the suburb of Hope Valley (SA) is estimated to be around 9,238 as of Feb 2026.
-This reflects an increase of 1,054 people since the 2021 Census, which reported a population of 8,184 people.
-The change is inferred from AreaSearch's estimate of the resident population at 8,396 following examination of the latest ERP data release by the ABS in June 2024, and an additional 357 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,829 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Hope Valley's growth of 12.9% since the 2021 census exceeded both the SA3 area (7.2%) and the state, marking it as a growth leader in the region.
-Overseas migration contributed approximately 91.0% of overall population gains during recent periods.
+The population of Hope Valley (SA) is estimated at around 8,725 as of May 2026.
+This reflects an increase of 541 people since the 2021 Census, which reported a population of 8,184 people.
+The change is inferred from AreaSearch's resident population estimate of 8,677 following examination of ABS ERP data release in June 2025 and an additional 364 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,727 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Hope Valley's growth rate of 6.6% since the 2021 census exceeded the SA3 area's growth rate of 4.1%, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration, contributing approximately 91.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth is projected for the area, expected to expand by 1,310 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, an above median population growth is projected for the suburb, with an expected increase of 1,433 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 15.9% in total over the 16 years.

 Frequently Asked Questions - Population